siva010928/multi-chat-mcp-server/README.md

    - Under "Authorized JavaScript origins" add: `http://localhost:8000`
    - Under "Authorized redirect URIs" add: `http://localhost:8000/auth/callback`
    - Click "Create" and download the JSON file
-   - **Important**: You must rename the downloaded file to `credentials.json` and place it in the root directory of this project.
-The authentication process specifically looks for this filename and cannot proceed without it.
+   - **Important**: Rename the downloaded file to `credentials.json` and place it in one of these locations:
+     - Root directory of the project
+     - `src/providers/google_chat/` directory
+     - Any other location as long as you update the `CREDENTIALS_FILE` path in `constants.py`
    - This credentials.json file contains the client configuration that Google uses to verify your application's identity during the OAuth flow.
 Without it, authentication will fail.
    - Reference: [Google OAuth 2.0 Documentation](https://developers.google.com/identity/protocols/oauth2)

 3. **Authenticate with Google**:
    - Run the authentication server:
      ```bash
-     python server.py -local-auth
+     python -m src.server -local-auth
      ```
    - Visit http://localhost:8000/auth in your browser
    - Follow the OAuth flow to grant permissions
-   - After successful authentication, a `token.json` file will be generated in your project root directory
+   - After successful authentication, a `token.json` file will be generated in the default path (src/providers/google_chat/token.json)
    - This token will be used for all future API requests, and the MCP server will automatically refresh it when needed

+   > **Custom Token Path**: If you want to store the token in a custom location, use the `--token-path` parameter:
+   > ```bash
+   > python -m src.server -local-auth --token-path "/custom/path/to/token.json"
+   > ```
+   > Remember to use this exact same path in your MCP client configuration!
+   >
+   > The token path in your `mcp.json` file must always match where the token was actually generated during authentication.

 ### 3. Configure Your MCP Client